JohnMulligan/truncated_tetrahedron/Readme.md

 1. Improved angles whose distances are not close enough = near misses
 	1. As in, several orders of magnitude larger than the other distances
 	1. They should be removed from the file so they're not visualized

+### Subsequent full sweep

+I appear to be losing some hits -- For instance, N=12,np_id=1984 is dropped in most runs?

+Two options here -- figure out why that data is being dropped, or do a subsequent re-run of every folding pattern on the optimized angles.
+I think the latter is preferable, because we are getting many good results already, and there's nothing unreasonable about focusing way in on the small set of angles, now optimized, which are likely then to produce better hits.